Dates and fees

 I want to study English only.
 How do I apply?

 Improving your English isn’t just about moving into a university degree.
-You can apply to study a stand-alone English language program (ELP) via our How to apply page.
+You can apply to study a stand-alone English language program (ELP) through the online application manager.

 If you plan to study at Macquarie University, you will need to apply for your degree, diploma or foundation program(s) first.
-Please submit an application to Macquarie International via the international online application manager.
-On your application, you can indicate that you would also like to study English at the Macquarie University College.
+Please submit an application to Future Students through the online application manager.
+On your application, you can indicate that you would also like to study English at Macquarie University College.

-What age do I need to be to study ELP at the Macquarie University College?
+What age do I need to be to study ELP at Macquarie University College?

 You will need to be 16 years old or above.
 If you are an international student aged 16 to 18, under Australian law, you must submit a special form to confirm your welfare and accommodation arrangements.
 Once the program commences, we will provide you with extra support.
 Learn more about studying under 18.